adamalrasi/SQL-Fundamentals-Sparta-teachable-2024/README.md

 - Values do not have to be unique
 - The RDBMS will prevent any changes that violate the relationship constraints

+# Data Models

+Detail how information is organised
+Show relationships between tables
+Three levels
+- Conceptual
+- Logical
+- Physical

+Conceptual Data Model
+- Entity Names
+- Entity Relationships

+Logical Data Model
+- Entity Names
+- Entity Relationships
+- Attributes
+- Primary Keys
+- Foreign Keys

+Physical Data Model
+- Primary Keys
+- Foreign Keys
+- Tables Names
+- Column Names
+- Column Data Types

+# Entity Relationship Diagrams

+- Represents all entites in our data model
+- Each entity represented by a table in the database
+- Each entity has attributes
+- Relationships shown with lines
+- Can use Crow's Foot notation to describe relationships in more detail